random-parts/Team-Sports-RSVP/README.md

 ---
 ### Change Log

+v 1.3.20

+Fixes

+- The correct year will now be applied to games scheduled for the new year.
+[See the commit msg for details](https://github.com/random-parts/Team-Sports-RSVP/commit/3abfa2c1eadaaeb5ce03d500cc67865a91b9ef0c)
+- Corrects an error with GameDay column highlighting causing errors

 v 1.3.19

 - Auto sends `Payment` due emails to team members that are not marked as paid.
 They are only sent for the first 3 games to avoid extraneous emails in the cases where fees are paid but the status not updated.